Covariant formulation of f(Q) theory: Some Solutions

-Until now, we have only used the spatial symmetry, and for $a(t)=1$ case, there are more symmetries.
-For $k=0$ case, we know it is just Minkowski spacetime, and so it's also a maximally symmetric spacetime, then the condition (\ref{Q's condition}) will require $Q_{(r)\alpha\mu\nu} = 0$, (the proof will be given in Appendix.\ref{proof k=0, Q=0}).
-Hence, for this case, it will return to what we have done above.
-For $k=\pm1$ case, there is only one additional Killing vector, $(\partial / \partial {t})^{\mu}$, and the condition (\ref{Q's condition}) for this Killing vector will require that $\mathcal{K}_{1}, \mathcal{K}_{2}, \mathcal{K}_{3}$ are all constants.
-So we finally obtain
+Until now, we have only used the spatial symmetries and for $a(t)=1$ case, there are more symmetries.
+For $k=0$ case, we know it is just the Minkowski spacetime which is a maximally symmetric spacetime, then the condition Eq.(\ref{Q's condition}) requires $Q_{(r)\alpha\mu\nu} = 0$ (the proof has been given in \ref{proof k=0, Q=0}).
+Therefore for this case, it returns to what we have done above.
+For $k=\pm1$ case, there is only one additional Killing vector $(\partial / \partial {t})^{\mu}$ and the condition Eq.(\ref{Q's condition}) for this Killing vector requires that $\mathcal{K}_{1}, \mathcal{K}_{2}, \mathcal{K}_{3}$ are all constants.
+So that for this case we finally obtain